Leadership and 9/11

 As a people, we want to believe in something larger than ourselves.
 We want to be inspired.
 While I was in Congress, whenever we polled my constituents, “lack of leadership in Washington, DC” always came up as their number one or number two concern.
 When the country sees leadership, it is unified – 9/11 is the case and point.
 When the country sees a lack of leadership, we are fractured – we have too many examples of this reality.

 …we want to believe in something larger than ourselves.
 We want to be inspired.

-To be a leader who inspires rather than fearmongers, you have to do four things:
+To be a leader who inspires rather than fearmongers, you have to follow four essential leadership principles:

 - Be honest and do the right thing.
 Being honest and doing the right thing may not always be easy, but when we do it we build trust and respect with others.
 Doing the right thing will make us feel proud of ourselves and our accomplishments, it also sets a good example for others to follow.
 As Mahatma Gandhi said, “Be the change you wish to see in the world.”

 - Ensure your audio and video match.
 Actions may speak louder than words, but your words must match your actions to be credible and trustworthy.
 Alignment of what you say (your audio) with what you do (your video) is what creates trust.

 - Don’t pander, build trust.
 Pandering is building a relationship with someone by telling them what they want to hear or giving them something they want because it will be good for you not necessarily for them.
 Trust is the foundation upon which relationships are built and can only be done by being honest and real.

 - Focus on what unites us, not what divides us.
 I don’t care where you live, how old you are or what political affiliation you identify with.
 We all care about the same things – putting a roof over our head, ensuring we have food on our tables, and enabling our loved ones to be healthy, happy, and safe.